 Use this book to construct over 850 completely new & original ceremonies, which all comply with laws.
 If you live out of Australia, your local laws would apply to the legal component.
 Many of the ceremonies mention music/songs actually included on the day.

 Also contained in this e-book are additional readings, cultural rituals and traditions to consider adding to your ceremony, additional vows suggestions, music/songs suggestions, hints and tips for nervous and novice readers and a checklist of ideas to reduce stress on your wedding day!
-Over 270 pages packed with inspirational, beautiful, inspirational material.
+Over 270 pages packed with lovely, beautiful, inspirational material.